JitenShahani/GlobalExceptionMiddleware-Demo/README.md

 {
 	public static void ConfigurePipeline (this WebApplication app) {
-		// This middleware activates the global error handler.
+		// Activates the global exception-handling middleware.
-		// It tells Asp Net Core to route any exceptions to our exception handler. app.UseExceptionHandler ();
+		// Routes unhandled exceptions to registered IExceptionHandler implementations. app.UseExceptionHandler ();

-		// Returns the Problem Details response for (empty) non-successful responses app.UseStatusCodePages ();
+		// Returns a ProblemDetails response for (empty) non-successful responses
+		// such as HTTP status codes 400, 404, 409 when the body has not been written. app.UseStatusCodePages ();

 		if (app.Environment.IsDevelopment ())